 Cast Iron Skillet Rolls

-Mix yeast and sugar in warm water, stirring until sugar dissolves.
+- Mix yeast and 1 Tbsp sugar in warm water, stirring until sugar dissolves.

-Warm the milk over low heat, stir in sugar, salt and butter until salt and sugar are mostly dissolved and mixture is lukewarm.
+- Warm the milk over low heat, stir in remaining sugar, salt and butter until salt and sugar are mostly dissolved and mixture is lukewarm.